VR Class Sm3: Sm6 Allegro

-In December 2010, Karelian Trains, a joint venture by VR and RZhD, started a new service linking Helsinki to St. Petersburg, Russia using a new model of the Pendolino called the Sm6 Allegro.
+In December 2010, Karelian Trains, a joint venture by VR and RZhD, started a new service linking Helsinki and St. Petersburg, Russia using a new model of the Pendolino called the Sm6 Allegro.
 The Sm6 is technically based on the New Pendolino, but its looks are similar to the Sm3.
 The most significant difference is that an Sm6 unit is composed of seven carriages.
 The train is capable of dual-voltage running due to differences between the electric systems of the Finnish and Russian rail network and is equipped with four pantographs.

-The Sm6 is reserved for international passengers and therefore cannot be used to travel inside of Finland.
-There are four trains per day in each direction.
+The Sm6 Allegro was reserved for international passengers and therefore couldn't be used for travel inside of Finland.
+There were four trains per day in each direction.